Greene brushes off Freedom Caucus ‘drama club’

-Rep. Marjorie Taylor Greene (R-Ga.) on Tuesday said she has not been told that she was kicked out of the hardline conservative House Freedom Caucus, while brushing off the significance of the apparent vote to boot her from the group.
+Rep. Marjorie Taylor Greene (R-Ga.) said Tuesday she has not been told that she was kicked out of the hard-line conservative House Freedom Caucus, while brushing off the significance of the apparent vote to boot her from the group.

 “I’m not really concerned about it,” Greene said, adding that most of what she has learned has been from the press.
 “Congratulations, y’all did a great job.
 And I guess the Freedom Caucus does a good job of talking to you more than your members.”